40 Meanings

 The one and only Madame George

-Then from outside the frosty window raps
+And then from outside the frosty window raps

-She jumps up and says "Lord, have mercy I think that it's the cops"
+She jumps up and says, "Lord have mercy, I think that it's the cops!"

 And immediately drops everything she gots